 The first paragraph explains the metric, followed by a graph and numbers for the metric, and then a brief explanation.

-Gross Volume = The overall sales value.
+Total Revenue = The overall sales value.
 Fees, refunds, and disputes are all included in this number.

 It’s tempting to focus solely on the MRR while growing a company, but looking at the gross volume may provide a good push.
 You may say: “My customers paid me this much for my service,”.
 That’s a pleasant sensation.
 Gross Volume is an excellent metric to consider.